-In this guide, we’ll show you how to change AIO liquid cooler coolant, as well as taking you through a few other maintenance tricks, such how to clean the contact plate and dust the radiator.
-Your CPU cooler is a key component in your PC, and if you have an all-in-one liquid cooler with a closed loop, you need to ensure it runs smoothly.
+In this guide, we’ll show you how to change the coolant in your AIO cooler, as well as taking you through a few other AIO maintenance tricks, such as how to clean the contact plate and dust the radiator.
 If your AIO liquid cooler is performing poorly, there are various issues that could be at play.

 1. Clean contact plate